 It welcomes over 2.2 million visitors every year—researchers, art and architecture lovers, and Boston residents who simply want a quiet place to read or to find a book to check out and take home.

-In this article, we provide recommendations for the top art and other attractions you won't want to miss, the best places inside the library to eat and enjoy a drink, and free tours you can take.
+In this article, we provide recommendations for 13 of the top art and other attractions you won't want to miss, the best places inside the library to eat and enjoy a drink, and free tours you can take.

 Top photo: Grand entry staircase at Boston Public Library - Photo credit: Michael Browning